liferay/liferay-blade-samples/liferay-gradle/blade.template.context.contributor/README.markdown

 Many developers prefer using templating frameworks like FreeMarker and Velocity, but don't have access to the common objects offered to those working with JSPs.
 Context contributors allow non-JSP developers an easy way to inject variables into their Liferay templates.
-For more information on how to context contributors and how to create them in Liferay Portal, visit the [Context Contributors](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/context-contributors) tutorial.
+For more information on context contributors and how to create them in Liferay Portal, visit the [Context Contributors](https://dev.liferay.com/develop/tutorials/-/knowledge_base/7-0/context-contributors) tutorial.